cemu-project/Cemu/BUILD.md

    * Add the following and try running the command again:
       * `-DCMAKE_MAKE_PROGRAM=/usr/bin/ninja`
 * Compiling failed during the boost-build dependency.
    * It means you don't have a working/good standard library installation.
-Check the integrity of your system headers and making sure that C++ related packages are installed and intact.
+Check the integrity of your system headers and make sure that C++ related packages are installed and intact.
 * Compiling failed during rebuild after `git pull` with an error that mentions RPATH
    * Add the following and try running the command again:
       * `-DCMAKE_BUILD_WITH_INSTALL_RPATH=ON`
 * Environment variable `VCPKG_FORCE_SYSTEM_BINARIES` must be set.
-   * Execute the folowing and then try running the command again:
+   * Execute the following and then try running the command again:
       * `export VCPKG_FORCE_SYSTEM_BINARIES=1`
 * If you are getting a random error, read the [package-name-and-platform]-out.log and [package-name-and-platform]-err.log for the actual reason to see if you might be lacking the headers from a dependency.